mfa/probikegarage-to-sqlite/README.md

 The Datasette interface makes it easy to explore patterns in your bike usage, component lifecycle, and maintenance data without writing SQL.

+## Limitations

+Currently, the following ProBikeGarage features are not supported:
+- **Snoozed maintenance** - Components with snoozed maintenance reminders are not handled specially
+- **Un-retire** - Components that are un-retired (moved from retired back to active) may have incomplete state tracking

 ## Dependencies

 - **click** - Command-line interface framework